Casey Means: Books

+Journal articles

+Means published more than a half dozen scholarly articles in medical journals during her training years, most from Oregon Health and Science University related to her post-graduate specialisation in otorhinolaryngology, but also from Stanford Medicine and Means Health in Portland Oregon (the latter in Metabolism, see following), as well as articles in the areas of sleep studies and oncology—including in John Wiley & Sons' Head & Neck, in the journal, The Laryngoscope, and the International Journal of Pediatric Otorhinolaryngology, as well as in Cytometry.
+Part A, Metabolism: Clinical and Experimental, and others.

 Views

 After withdrawing from her surgical residency, Means became a practitioner of functional medicine.
-She believes that the real origin of most diseases is metabolic dysfunction caused by ultra-processed foods, environmental factors, lack of sunlight, and lack of exercise.
-In a 2024 interview, she compared "Type 2 diabetes, obesity, Alzheimer's, dementia, cancer, [and] chronic kidney disease" to different "branches" of a tree, the "trunk" of which she believes to be metabolic dysfunction.

 Her views have been criticized by science communicator Jonathan Jarry of the McGill Office for Science and Society, who wrote that "[Means] is not a metabolic health expert" and "theories claiming to have found a single cause for all diseases never pan out".
-Jarry points to her book as an example of "scienceploitation", using preliminary research on mitochondrial dysfunction to promote dubious products or policy.
+Jarry has referred to her book as an example of "scienceploitation", accusing her of using preliminary research on mitochondrial dysfunction to promote dubious products or policy.
+Means has been noted to "blam[e] the ultra-processed food system for much of the chronic disease in America", and has had ascribed to her the view that the origin of most diseases lie in our exposures to ultra-processed foods and environmental factors, to a lack of sunlight, and to lack of exercise.

+Medical error, vaccination, and other issues

+Means has repeated FDA Commissioner Marty Makary's claim that the third leading cause of death in the United States is medical error (i.e., death "from medical care itself"), a claim that has been criticized by experts as "self-serving, irresponsible sensationalism", and based on "incredible numbers borne out of unreliable calculations."

-Means has criticized the National Childhood Vaccine Injury Act, and has repeated current FDA Commissioner Marty Makary's controversial claim that the third leading cause of death in the United States is "medical error and medication".
-According to New York magazine, she has "raised long-settled questions about the safety and efficacy of vaccines despite not representing herself as an anti-vaxxer".
+In addition, Means has criticized the National Childhood Vaccine Injury Act, and, per New York magazine, she has "raised long-settled questions about the safety and efficacy of vaccines despite not representing herself as an anti-vaxxer".

-Means has referred to infertility as a crisis, and has been critical of hormonal contraception on both medical grounds—questioning how it affects women's health—and moral grounds—referring to it as a "disrespect of life".
+Means has referred to infertility as a crisis, and has been critical of hormonal contraception on both medical grounds, questioning how it affects women's health, and moral grounds, referring to it as a "disrespect of life".

 Means has spoken in support of raw milk, stating, "When it comes to a question like raw milk, I want to be free to form a relationship with a local farmer, understand his integrity, look him in the eyes, pet his cow, and then decide if I feel safe to drink the milk from his farm."
-Raw milk has not been pasteurized to kill harmful pathogens.
-Experts and the FDA say raw milk is not more nutritious than pasteurized milk and consuming raw milk has disease risks.
-Raw milk consumption has caused many U.S. disease outbreaks.
-The U.S. prohibits interstate commerce in raw milk and many states prohibit its sale.